 Talent starting the machine to initiate cutting process.

 Using forceps, collect sections that are liberated from the kidney [1] and immediately transfer them to individual wells [2].
-Continue the sectioning protocol until the PKJ regions become more apparent by noting the Z-depth of the section [3-TXT].
+Continue the sectioning protocol and use a light microscope to identify PKJ regions in kidney slices until the PKJ regions become more apparent by noting the Z-depth of the section [3-TXT].
 Videographer: This step is important!

 Talent collecting the sections of the kidney using forceps.